Don’t Demolish Homes. Deconstruct Homes to Preserve Materials

 As new neighborhoods pop up and new commercial spaces develop, considerable attention must be applied to the quality of change.
-That’s because, all too often, structures are simply demolished to make room for new buildings.
-Many argue that these demolitions are necessary in order to enhance the intrinsic value of neighborhoods and communities.
+That’s because, all too often, structures are demolished to make room for new buildings.
+Many argue that these demolitions are necessary to enhance the intrinsic value of neighborhoods and communities.

 Deconstruction Reduces Waste

 A much better option is available for managing construction and demolition waste material.
 Deconstruction.
 Instead of demolishing residential homes and commercial structures, we must take them apart to preserve materials and reduce waste.
 This is the significantly more economical, environmental, and socially positive alternative.
 When a residence is to be removed, communities should promote deconstruction rather than demolition.

 The tricky part is that while most would agree with the importance of decreasing the volume of materials that go into our landfills, they fail to find sufficient justification for the immediate costs.

 Deconstruction typically takes longer than straight demolition.
 And can cost approximately double what a standard demolition would.
 Compared to mechanical demolition, there’s no debate that deconstruction is more labor-intensive.
 For example, the Delta Institute, which solves legacy environmental and economic issues in urban and rural communities, found that mechanical demolition of a 1,400-square-foot house requires a crew of two to three workers versus the six to eight needed to deconstruct that same structure.

 However, homeowners and business owners have excellent opportunities to offset deconstruction costs through tax-deductible donations of salvaged building materials to certified donation organizations.